Autodesk-Forge/models.autodesk.io/README.md

 <b>Note:</b> For hosting this sample, you do not need any credentials.
 But anyone using the sample will need
-valid credentials for the translation / extraction process.
+valid credentials for the upload /translation process.
 Visit [the Forge WEB site](https://developer.autodesk.com) for instructions to get on-board.